 A New Chapter will help inform strategic decisions around support for science capability and science-driven industry development and attraction in Queensland in the post-COVID-19 era.

-It uses both qualitative and quantitative research to provide key insights into how industry policy and science strategy can be developed to assist in the recovery of the Queensland economy and drive employment post COVID-19.
+The report draws on both qualitative and quantitative research to provide key insights into how industry policy and science strategy can be developed to assist in the recovery of the Queensland economy and drive employment post COVID-19.

 It identifies a set of nine emerging, knowledge-driven seed industries as having potential for strong, sustained jobs growth.